Raleigh Parking Lot Accidents

 While representation might not be necessary in your case, a Raleigh car accident lawyer can provide free legal advice in an initial consultation and advise you on whether or not you would benefit from retaining an attorney.

 Drivers should always be careful and exercise the same due diligence in parking lots that they would on the streets of Raleigh.
 Many parking lots are marked with the same signage as drivers are required to know and abide by on the road.
 Stop signs and turning lanes should be treated no differently than if they were approached on an actual street, but drivers need to be especially careful in parking lots because of the almost constant additional pedestrian presence.
-People cannot absorb impact the same way that cars can, and it is critically important to be paying attention and not speeding inside of a parking lot, because there is a higher risk of injuring pedestrians.
+People cannot absorb impact the same way that cars can, and it is critically important to be paying attention and not speeding inside of a parking lot, because there is a higher risk of injuring pedestrians or hitting another car.

 Laws of Liability